jupsimar/Openai_Whisper/README.md

 # Reference
 Whisper's performance varies widely depending on the language.
-The figure below shows a WER breakdown by languages of Fleurs dataset, using the `large` model.
 More WER and BLEU scores corresponding to the other models and datasets can be found in Appendix D in [the paper](https://cdn.openai.com/papers/whisper.pdf).